 Plagiarism, the fear of the newbie writer

-The mark of a greenhorn writer is their uncontrollable fear that their writing is going to be plagiarised.
-They stay up at night fretting that they didn’t write the right magic incantation in their copyright notice to protect their work from evil plagiarisers.
+The mark of a greenhorn writer is their uncontrollable fear that their writing is going to be plagiarized.
+They stay up at night fretting that they didn’t write the right magic incantation in their copyright protection notice to protect their work from evil plagiarizers.
 They worry that someone is going to lift their life’s work wholesale, sell it to an eager publisher, and make a million bucks while the writer dies starving in a gutter.
 They include a large and ominous copyright notice on every manuscript they send to a publisher—who, in turn, chuckles to herself before tossing it into the slush pile.
 Fantasies of Law & Order-style courtroom copyright depositions dance in their heads, and they’re so paralyzed by their fear that their writing never sees the light of day.

 Plagiarism exists, but the reality is that it happens with such extraordinary rarity that you’re better off worrying about whether you’ll be struck by lightning tomorrow.
 Look at it from a purely practical perspective: Getting published is so hard and so financially unrewarding for the effort involved that there’s almost no incentive for someone to steal your writing and try to get it published themselves.
 Why would someone go through the effort?
 The reward just isn’t there.